Opening Paraghaph

 Ceadan: In August 2024, Charlotte Walsh b2b Stitch was a particularly memorable set.
 Both had been doing bits on the run-up to it, and we had always thought that their two styles together would make for a really cool set.

 Senan: The first Bealtaine will always be my favourite.
-The Energy was pure magic.
+The energy was pure magic.
 I thought every one of our mates played so well and did such an unbelievable job, but the highlight set for me was Charlotte’s.
 The opening of her set was iconic and I think great sound selection coupled with the rain and an energetic dance floor is a recipe for something special.

 Do you have a dream act you’d like to have play at Bealtaine in future?
-(Individual answer)

 What are each of your most memorable moments from these raves that you’d like to share?
-(Individual answers if possible)

-Honestly, my favourite memory is probably one of our most stressful moments from May this year.
-The wind picked up into a gale for a couple of hours just as we were starting to set up.
-The rain was brutal and delayed the build, so we were scrambling trying to tie the stage and stretch tent with sandbags as the wind picked up.
-We literally could do nothing but hold onto the stretch tent and stage physically, about 25-30 people all lined up along the tarps holding it down, taking shifts, trying to beat the weather.
-We won in the end, but honestly, this was a very humbling experience.
 This reminded us that while we gain certain freedoms, what we’re doing is very far removed from the comforts of renting a space and having everything laid out for you.
-The reason why this has stuck out to me as one of my favourite moments though, was the comradery within the community we’ve built.
-Everyone knew something had to be done to make this happen, and when the wind subsided, we could all have a laugh about it.
-I believe it was this effort against the weather that turned this show into one of our highest energy parties.
+The reason why this has stuck out to me as one of my favourite moments, though, was the camaraderie within the community we’ve built.
+Everyone knew something had to be done and got involved in making it work, and when the wind subsided, we could all have a laugh about it.
+I believe it was this collective effort against the weather that turned this show into one of our highest energy parties, nothing but smiles in the rain.

 What improvements or adjustments do you plan to implement for future editions?